La Grande Rue: History

 "It owes its name to the path that runs alongside it and which climbs up the plateau.
 The singular configuration of this place name undoubtedly results from a property having been long ago hemmed in by others ...The archives note 22 ouvrées in La Grande Rue belonging to Richard de Chissey (1450)... these same in 1771 belonging to the family Lamy de Samerey.
 At this period the Abbé Courtépée cites it as among 'the most distinguished vineyards' of Vosne, at the quality level of Romanée-Saint-Vivant, Varoilles, Tache, Malconsorts and other Echézeaux. ...
 Dr Lavalle in 1855 ranks it among the first Cuvées behind the Tetes de cuvée, limited to Romanée-Conti, La Romanée, La Tache, and Richebourg, equal to Romanée-Saint-Vivant, Varoilles-sous-Richebourg, Gaudichots, Malconsorts, Suchots.
 It appears in the 1st Classe (the highest) on the map of the Agricultural Committee of Beaune in 1860" In 1876 it became the property of the Liger-Belair family who sold it at auction to the Lamarche family in 1933, who in turn made it a wedding present to Henri Lamarche.
 "The original vineyard covered 1.3295 hectares according to Dr Lavalle in 1855.
 This was more or less the historic, immemorial vineyard.
 This increased a bit since ensemble ...[sold] to the Lamarche family" was 1.5479 ha.

+1986 Vosne-Romanée La Grande Rue, still without Grand Cru classification.